nestordemeure/shelly/README.md

 Edit [`config.json`](./config.json) to change the model (defaults to `gpt-4.1-mini`) or customize which commands run without confirmation.

 > ⚠️ **Privacy Note:** By default, Shelly processes your requests, which might include your recent shell history, through the model's API.
 If privacy is a concern, you will want to [switch to a local model](https://llm.datasette.io/en/latest/plugins/directory.html#local-models).

+## TODO

+* have llm use the cborg path and api key
+* add slurm commands
+  * as a plugin
+  * to greenlighted list
+* add lmod commands
+  * plugin
+  * greenlighted
+* add [slog](https://gitlab.nersc.gov/nersc/nersc-user-env/experimental/slog) as an example of what can be done